-Luggage trolleys are available at trolley points on the ground floor of each multi-storey car park, in the surface car parks, and outside the terminal.
+Luggage trolleys are available at trolley points on the ground floor of each multi-story car park, in the surface car parks, and outside the terminal.
 These trolleys cost £1 each.
 Coins are accepted, as well as credit and debit cards, with a 40p card charge.

 Signposts outside the terminal building direct you to check-in via Doors A, B or C depending on your airline.
 Check-in desk numbers are displayed on the information screens.
 There are also several automated check-in kiosks available.
 If you’ve checked in online and have a boarding pass, all you need to do is drop your hold bag off (if you have one) at the relevant airline check-in 'bag-drop' area.